cbeauhilton/beauhilton.com/site/colophon.md

 As of 2023-10-10 or so,
 I use a Nix-based workflow with flakes and [devenv.sh](https://devenv.sh/).
-The basic steps are similar to what is included below, though more conveniently packaged and portable.
+The basic steps are similar to what is included below in the Non-Nix section, though more conveniently packaged and portable.

 It's delightful.